Summary:

 - Collections

-In this section, you can determine at a glance whether the applicant's information (name, current address, recent employment history) on the credit report is the same as that included on their rental application.
+In the identifying information section, you can review whether the applicant’s information (name, current address, recent employment history) on the credit report matches what’s on their rental application.

 Consumer Credit Profile Summary

-This area of the applicant's credit report is important because it provides an overall summary of the activity on file.
-It delivers pertinent information related to the applicant's consumer credit profile, allowing you to assess their overall financial health and evaluate factors such as payment history, debt level, and monthly financial obligations.
+This credit profile provides an overall summary of the activity on file and contains information about your applicant’s consumer credit profile.
+It’s broken into digestible parts to appraise overall financial health and evaluate factors such as: payment history, debt-level and monthly financial obligations.

-In the top section, you get a snapshot of:
+In top section, you get a snapshot of:

 - Total number of public records